Menu

 • Flash photography is strictly forbidden.

-Follow these simple, common-sense rules and your visit will be a positive one—for the gorillas as well as yourself!
+Follow these simple, common-sense rules and your gorilla trek will be a positive one—for the gorillas as well as yourself!

 Your questions, our expert answers